Bessemer Presbyterian Church has a 100 + year heritage of sharing and living out the Gospel

 During the 1980's, the death of the industries which were the backbone of Western Pennsylvania's economy, was felt in Bessemer, as well.
 As the major industries downsized or shut down operations, and as stores began to close, citizens began to move away, the nature of the Bessemer community changed.
 As a result, the dynamics of the congregation changed.
 This, coupled with a changing cultural view of organized religion and internal struggles within the congregation, led to a decline within the church.
 Through many struggles over the 20 years that followed, the people of Bessemer Presbyterian never gave up hope; however, by 2006, there was wide-spread fear that the congregation would be dissolved and the church's doors closed forever.

-Beginning in 2007, under new pastoral leadership, armed with hope for the future and a willingness to take risks, the people of Bessemer Presbyterian Church discovered a new vision for ministry in their community and of life together as a congregation.
-Even now, a little less than a decade later, the Bessemer Presbyterian Church remains a small but vital congregation which seeks to serve the Bessemer Community, proclaiming the Good News of Jesus Christ.
+Beginning in 2007, under new leadership, armed with hope for the future and with a willingness to take risks, the people of Bessemer Presbyterian Church discovered a new vision for ministry in their community and of life together as a congregation.
+Today, the Bessemer Presbyterian Church remains a small but vital congregation which is true to its original mission: to serve the Bessemer Community by proclaiming and living out the Good News of Jesus Christ.
 Indeed, Bessemer Church is a church of resurrection hope, and a testimony to the power of the Holy Spirit to breathe new life even into situations of death and despair.
-We hope to offer that resurrection hope as a vision of the Kingdom of God, and to allow the Kingdom to break into the lives of individuals and the life of the community that surrounds us.
+In all we do, we seek to offer that same resurrection hope and power of the Holy Spirit.
+We seek to give a glimpse of the Kingdom of God that Jesus ushered into this world, and to allow the Kingdom to break into the lives of individuals and the life of the community that surrounds us.

 "...we know that the one who raised the Lord Jesus will raise us also with Jesus, and will bring us with you into his presence...
 So we do not lose heart.
 Even though our outer nature is wasting away, our inner nature is being renewed day by day.
 For this slight momentary affliction is preparing us for an eternal weight of glory beyond all measure, because we look not at what can be seen but at what cannot be seen; for what can be seen is temporary, but what cannot be seen is eternal." - St. Paul, Second Letter to the Corinthians (4:14, 16-18).